617-470-9950 Toll Free 866-565-1516

 Whether you’re moving locally or long distance, the same things usually create stress, and poor planning can increase moving costs.
 Tight timelines, unclear building rules, and forgotten admin tasks like utilities and mail forwarding add up fast.
 This guide covers the details from eight weeks out through moving day and your first week after you arrive, so you always know what comes next.

-8 Weeks Out From Moving Day: Build the Plan and Set Your Timeline
+8 Weeks Out: Build the Plan and Set Your Timeline

 This is your planning week.
 The goal is to confirm building rules, elevator and insurance requirements, and any parking permits early, then map out your timeline and budget so nothing becomes a last-minute surprise.
 If you’re renting or in a condo, notify the right people now so approvals do not slow down move day.